 Appurtenances such as service laterals, hydrants and meters are also managed such that devices are installed to accommodate new service connections, and existing appurtenances are replaced at the end of their useful life.
 One focus area for several years has been cost-effective replacement of defective polybutylene service laterals.
-To date, approximately 70% of the estimated 64,300 polybutylene laterals have been replaced.
-The current strategy is to continue replacing laterals when failures occur and to preemptively replace laterals on a planned basis where cost-effective opportunities arise.
+To date, approximately 73% of the estimated 64,300 polybutylene laterals have been replaced.
+The current strategy is to continue replacing laterals when failures occur and to preemptively replace laterals on a planned basis where cost-effective opportunities arise, approximately 500 per year.

 Major facilities such as reservoirs, pumping plants, and rate control stations are addressed in the CIP, based on the master planning process described earlier.
 In general, the projects address structural integrity, worker safety, operational reliability, regulatory requirements and water quality issues.
-For example, the current capital plan contemplates an average of three to four of the District's 80 steel reservoirs being recoated each year during Fiscal Years 2014 through 2018, in order to prevent corrosion and thereby extend the life of the facilities.
-In addition, design and construction of rehabilitation projects at 25 pumping plant facilities is expected, as well as planning and design for the replacement of the San Pablo Clearwell in Kensington, Central Reservoir in Oakland, and North Reservoir in Richmond.
+For example, the current capital plan contemplates an average of three to four of the District's 83 steel reservoirs being recoated each year during Fiscal Years 2016 through 2020, in order to prevent corrosion and thereby extend the life of the facilities.
+In addition, design and construction of rehabilitation projects at 28 pumping plant facilities is expected, as well as planning and design for the replacement of the San Pablo Clearwell in Kensington, and South Reservoir in Castro Valley.